USS Anacostia (1856): Arlington and Alexandria, Virginia, occupied by Federal troops

 The immunity from Federal attack at first enjoyed by Confederate forces in Virginia ended abruptly on 23 May, when the citizens of the Old Dominion overwhelmingly endorsed secession.
 After losing this critical plebiscite, the Lincoln Government wasted no time in moving to check the growing threat to the National Capital from the south bank of the Potomac.
 That very night, troops left Washington and occupied Arlington and Alexandria, Virginia.
 Some subsequent studies state that Anacostia joined USS Thomas Freeborn and USS Resolute in carrying the Union occupation forces to Alexandria and in covering their landings.
 However, no contemporary documents supporting her participation in the operation have been found.
 Moreover, it seems unlikely that Anacostia took part since she departed the Washington Navy Yard that morning and headed for the mouth of the Potomac to escort the steamer Sea Gull back to the capital.
 They arrived there on the night of the 27th.

+Letter from artist and member of the 7th NY Regiment Sanford R. Gifford, dated 2 May 1861.
+Written on stationery of the United States House of Representatives.
+"In the morning the Anacosta (sic) conveyed us to the Navy Yard at Washington – At Alexandria a large Secession flag floated over the City, and the wharves were lined with people, but there was no demonstration.
+Soon after our arrival the President and Sec. of State came on board and we were all personally presented – Both President and Secretary were in a jolly good humor and complimented us for having opened the Potomac."

 Soon after reaching home, Anacostia welcomed on board Lt.
 Napoleon Collins who relieved Lt.
 Fillebrown in command.
 While she was at the navy yard, she also exchanged her Marine Corps guard for one composed of soldiers from the 71st New York Regiment.